Local and global well-posedness for a quadratic Schr\"odinger system on spheres and Zoll manifolds: Bilinear estimates for quadratic interactions

 for details see \cite {PG10} page 145 in the case of $ \mathbb{S}^4 $ and \cite{LAU2010} page 819 in the case of $\mathbb{S}^3$.
-To deal with the case of two-dimensional Zoll manifolds, it is necessary to use the following result\footnote{See \cite{HER2011} for the case of Zoll manifolds of dimension 3.} which is true for any compact two-dimensional manifold.
+To deal with the case of Zoll manifolds (where the cancellation property may fail), it is necessary to use the following result.